 - James Carey, "Marshall McLuhan: Genealogy and Legacy," Canadian Journal of Communication, 23, Mar.
 1998.

 In studying media today, we often get caught up in the discourse of "new media" without understanding longer histories and dependencies, and social conditions in place before the arrival of the "new."
-Consider a form of "media" today that you can discuss by beginning to uncover the system of dependencies and mediations at work for a medium to function.
+Consider "text" in today's media system and the various interfaces and representations of text in media today.
+What is the medium, and what is being mediated?
+Try to begin uncovering the system of dependencies and mediations at work for a medium to function.
 Concepts to work with: media as orchestrated combinations of technologies and social conditions; media and the conditions of space and time; the social-ideological value, power, and authority of a medium (example: books, print, and publishing retain high value and prestige at a time of major transition to digital media).
 Your reflections on these key questions are a starting point for the analysis of digital media culture specifically in the weeks ahead.

 |6 The Grammar of Meaning Making: Introduction to Semiotics and Symbolic Systems||[−]|